 Navigation and utilization of electronic health records as well as an overview of front office skills are included.
 This comprehensive career readiness program provides the student with the education necessary to become a Certified Clinical Medical Assistant, a Certified Phlebotomy Technician, a Certified EKG Technician, or a Certified Patient Care Technician through the National Health Career Association.

 Additionally, our Career Assistance Program course is included and assists in the preparation for the student to enter the medical field as an entry-level medical assistant with Phlebotomy & EKG or as a patient care tech.

-Some of the subjects covered in this course are as follows:
+Some of the subjects covered in this program include:

 In this medical terminology course, we’ll cover medical terms related to all major body systems, including: muscular system, skeletal system, respiratory system, circulatory system, digestive system, reproductive system, and urinary system.